-Furthermore, funding for piloting is critical in order to establish tested models and systems for REDD+ delivery from 2014 onwards.
-Pilot areas have been identified for REDD+ implementation to address key land use challenges in Manica (pressure on forest reserves due to commercial agriculture), Sofala (rehabilitation and conservation of Gorongoza mountain ecosystem), Zambézia (assessing degradation in a context of weak forest governance and information management systems), Niassa (impact of large scale plantations on co-benefits of REDD+, carbon rights), Nampula (commercial agriculture and energy demand) and Gaza (biomass energy supply) and other provinces.
-2 Districts in each of all 10 provinces and whole areas of Gaza and Tete will also have comprehensive data collection for reference levels and MRV.
-The implementation of some of these pilot projects will follow a landscape-level corridor Stakeholders (including policy makers and national level) stressed that consultations and studies are important.
+Furthermore, funding for piloting is critical in order to establish tested models and systems for REDD+ delivery from 2015 onwards.
+In the course of development of National REDD+ Strategy, priority areas for REDD+ activities should be identified.
+Pilot areas for voluntary projects for REDD+ implementation can be various such as to address key land use challenges in Manica (pressure on forest reserves due to commercial agriculture), Sofala (rehabilitation and conservation of Gorongoza mountain ecosystem), Zambézia (assessing degradation in a context of weak forest governance and information management systems), Niassa (impact of large scale plantations on co-benefits of REDD+, carbon rights), Nampula (commercial agriculture and energy demand) and Gaza (biomass energy supply)and other provinces.2 Districts in each of all 10 provinces and whole areas of Gaza and Cabo Delgado will also have comprehensive data collection for national reference levels and MRV system development.
+The implementation of some of these pilot projects may follow a landscape-level corridor Stakeholders (including policy makers and national level) stressed that consultations and studies are important.
 However, building on existing knowledge and moving towards implementation is equally fundamental to identify intricacies of achieving the goals of REDD+ and address associated challenges.